-Participants who receive eligible rollover distributions from another ERISA qualified plan may roll that distribution into the Plan.
+Participants who receive eligible pre-tax rollover distributions from another ERISA qualified plan may roll that distribution into the Plan.
 Eligible rollover distributions are those that come directly from either another qualified retirement plan or an Individual Retirement Account ("IRA") which was set up to hold a distribution from another qualified retirement plan on a temporary basis.
 Rollover amounts can only include pre-tax contributions, plus any untaxed earnings thereon.
 All rollovers from such an IRA must be made within one year of original distribution from the qualified retirement plan.
-Rollovers included in participant contributions were approximately \$1,322,000 and \$1,611,000 for 2016 and 2015, respectively.
+Rollovers included in participant contributions were approximately \$729,600 and \$1,322,000 for 2017 and 2016, respectively.